ocrmypdf/OCRmyPDF/README.md

 ## License

 The OCRmyPDF software is licensed under the Mozilla Public License 2.0 (MPL-2.0).
 This license permits integration of OCRmyPDF with other code, included commercial and closed source, but asks you to publish source-level modifications you make to OCRmyPDF.

-Some components of OCRmyPDF have other licenses, as noted in those files and the ``debian/copyright`` file.
-Most files in ``misc/`` use the MIT license, and the documentation and test files are generally licensed under Creative Commons ShareAlike 4.0 (CC-BY-SA 4.0).
+Some components of OCRmyPDF have other licenses, as indicated by standard SPDX license identifiers or the DEP5 copyright and licensing information file.
+Generally speaking, non-core code is licensed under MIT, and the documentation and test files are licensed under Creative Commons ShareAlike 4.0 (CC-BY-SA 4.0).

 ## Disclaimer